hasinhayder/vue3-icon-picker/readme.md

 yarn
 yarn dev

-#when you're happy with changes
+#when you're happy with the changes
 yarn build
 ```